-The AESO 2020 Telecommunication Long-term Plan (2020 Telecommunication LTP) provides the background, environment update, plan development and high-level plan for the utility telecommunication network used for the operation of the Alberta Interconnected Electric System (AIES).
-While there have been some changes and additions, this 2020 Telecommunication LTP is primarily an update of the AESO 2017 Telecommunication Long-term Plan.
+The AESO 2022 Telecommunication Long-term Plan provides the background, environment update, plan development and high-level plan for the utility telecommunication network used for the operation of the Alberta Interconnected Electric System (AIES).
+The AESO 2022 Telecommunication Long-term Plan (Telecommunication LTP) is an update of the AESO's 2020 Telecommunication LTP and aligned with the AESO 2022 Transmission Long-term Plan (LTP).

-The utility telecommunication network will play an increasing role in the safe, reliable and economic operation of the AIES.
-Distributed energy resources (DER) and non-wire solutions will likely be key drivers, among other identified drivers, that will increase the role of the utility telecommunication network.
+The utility telecommunication network will play an increasing role in the safe, reliable and economic operation of the Alberta Interconnected Electrical System (AIES).
+More complex remedial action schemes (RAS) and non-wire transmission solutions dependent on telecommunication and increased distributed energy resources (DER) will likely be key drivers that will increase the role of the utility telecommunication network.

-This 2020 Telecommunication LTP outlines possible projects that will improve and strengthen the reliability and availability of the utility telecommunication network, and therefore the transmission system.
-Particular focus was placed on opportunities to leverage existing or planned utility infrastructure to maximize benefit and minimize cost.
+The 2022 Telecommunication LTP outlines possible projects that will improve and strengthen the reliability and availability of the utility telecommunication network, and therefore the transmission system.
+Particular focus was placed on opportunities to leverage existing or planned utility infrastructure to maximize the benefit and minimize the cost.
 In general, the telecommunication capital cost component represents one to five per cent of a transmission system upgrade or expansion.
 The possible projects described primarily focus on three areas of the province: the northwest, central, and south.